Late-boomer/stream-engine-docs/docs/index.md

 tobii_device_create.

-**NOTE:** Make sure that no background thread is using the device, for example in the thread calling tobii_process_callbacks, before calling tobii_device_destroy in order to avoid the risk of encountering undefined behavior.
+**NOTE:** Make sure that no background thread is using the device, for example in the thread calling tobii_device_process_callbacks, before calling tobii_device_destroy in order to avoid the risk of encountering undefined behavior.

 *device* must be a pointer to a valid tobii_device_t instance as created by calling tobii_device_create or